ESPN College Basketball: Criticism

 ESPN is often accused of having a bias towards certain teams, including the Atlantic Coast Conference (ACC), particularly the Duke Blue Devils and North Carolina Tar Heels.
 ESPN and the ACC have a rights deal that extends through the 2026–27 season which provides additional football, men's and women's basketball and Olympic sports coverage on a variety of platforms, suggesting the bias may have a financial motivation.
-In addition, ESPN has also been very fond of the Kentucky Wildcats as most of ESPN's Super Tuesday weeks usually tends to feature a game involving Kentucky, even when it's playing against one of the lesser SEC teams.
+In addition, ESPN has also been very fond of the Kentucky Wildcats as most of ESPN's Super Tuesday weeks usually tends to feature a game involving Kentucky, even when it is playing against one of the lesser SEC teams.

-Dick Vitale is often criticized for being a "homer" for Duke, especially for Coach Mike Krzyzewski, as well as most teams in the ACC (for example, a February 28, 2017 game between Indiana vs. Purdue game was scheduled to be on ESPN but was demoted to ESPN2 in favor of Florida State vs. Duke).
+Dick Vitale is often criticized for being a "homer" for Duke, especially for former coach Mike Krzyzewski, as well as most teams in the ACC For example, a February 28, 2017 game between Indiana vs. Purdue game was scheduled to be on ESPN but was demoted to ESPN2 in favor of Florida State vs. Duke.
 He is also known for mentioning Duke frequently during broadcasts, even when Duke is not playing.
 Temple head coach John Chaney once said "You can't get Dick Vitale to say 15 words without Duke coming out of his mouth".
 He is sometimes called "Duke Vitale" or "Dookie V", a take-off on his "Dickie V" nickname, by detractors for the same reason.
-Although his bias towards Duke is widely speculated by many, he is also believed to favor the entire ACC in general, including Duke's rival, North Carolina as well as Kentucky.
+Although his bias towards Duke is widely speculated, he is also believed to favor the entire ACC in general, including Duke's rival, North Carolina as well as Kentucky.

 A large number of college basketball games are covered off-site, with announcers watching games on television at a studio at Bristol or Los Angeles.
 For instance, some 2016 NCAA Women's Division I Basketball Championship games are produced off-site.

 Typical games

-During the regular season, typical games that are shown almost every year on the ESPN family of networks include Duke-North Carolina, Michigan-Michigan State, Florida-Kentucky, Texas Tech-Texas, and Kansas-Kansas State.
+During the regular season, typical games that are shown almost every year on the ESPN family of networks include Duke-North Carolina, Florida-Kentucky, Texas Tech-Baylor, Gonzaga-Saint Mary's, and Kansas-Kansas State.

 Championship Week always features most Division I conference tournaments including expanding coverage of the "major" conferences.
-The "mid-major" and/or "minor" conferences will typically only get the latter rounds of the tournaments carried, if not, only the conference finale game.
+The "mid-major" and/or "low-major" conferences will typically only get the latter rounds of the tournaments or only the conference championship game carried.